 However, go a little to the right and we start getting reds all over the place.
 Average AWS latency to the Russian coastline from US East-1 is 229 ms, 258 ms to the Chinese coastline and 282 ms to the Chinese mainland.

 You can always drill down to see the individual AWS latency for specific regions and cities.
-Case in point: Beijing which registers at 302 milliseconds from AWS Virginia.
+Case in point: Beijing which registers at 302 milliseconds from Amazon Web Services Virginia.

 Africa has a mix of red and brown Network latency indicators.
 The highest network latency in Africa is to Madagascar at 264ms followed by the southern tip at 235ms on average.
 India and Iran also suffer from high network latency of 251 ms and 191 ms respectively.